, ,

 Severity Assessment of wheezeTreatment – using ventolin administered by maskOngoing treatment

-MildSimilar to walking – your child will be comfortable, but there is slight increase in rate of breathing and effort.
+MildThe breathing appears similar to walking – your child will be comfortable, but there maybe a slight increase in rate of breathing and effort.
 Talking is still easy without pauses for breaths.
 Give ventolin, 4 puffs, every 3-5 hours depending on response and whether there is improvement or deterioationAs the wheeze and cough disappears the ventolin use can be weaned.
 If still slight cough, then continue two puffs of ventolin twice per day

-SevereSimilar to Running – your child is clearly short of breath, talking is difficult and there is considerable effort with each breath.Give 6 puffs of ventolin every 20minutes and call an ambulance.Severe attacks that result in hospitalisation often require preventative treatments.
+SevereBreathing appears similar to Running – your child is clearly short of breath, talking is difficult and there is considerable effort with each breath.Give 6 puffs of ventolin.
+This can be given quite frequently (every 20 minutes) and urgently seek medical help.
+Do not hesitate to call an ambulance.Severe attacks that result in hospitalisation often require preventative treatments.
 These are safe and effective and lessen the severity and amount of medication required.

 What preventatives are useful ?

 • Singulair – This chewable tablet can be given to toddlers over the age of two years.
 Unfortunately there is a rare but definite association with behaviour problems in some children and currently has a warning attached.
 It works to block some of the inflammatory chemicals released by the airways in response to the virus.
 It is not a steroid.
-Its onset of action is quick so it can be used at the first sign of a cold.
-In some children who get lots of episodes during the winter months, singulair can be given daily.
-This will prevent significant coughing and wheezing.
+It is generally used as an additional treatment to flixotide in those who have quite severe or persistent asthma.

 Some Facts about wheezy toddlers.

-• If your child has wheezing in response to changes in temperature, or humidity, allergens such as dust mite, and exercise, this is more typical of childhood asthma.
+• If your child has wheezing in response to exercise, changes in temperature, allergens such as dust mite, it is more likely to result in longer term asthma.

 • Influenza A is a common trigger for particularly severe episodes, so annual vaccination is strongly recommended.